-Positioning statement Core Activities 2023/2024 Additional activities GTA dispute resolution services including the recently introduced 'small claims' process are recognised by industry as the most efficient process to resolve commercial disputes.
+Positioning statement Core Activities 2024/2025 Additional activities GTA dispute resolution services including the recently introduced 'small claims' process are recognised by industry as the most efficient process to resolve commercial disputes.
 GTA awards are legally robust and when aligned to GTA contracts and agreements, ensure contracting integrity.
 GTA will offer dispute resolution services: For all GTA contracts and agreements; and Where GTA members have referenced the GTA Dispute Resolution Service in customised contracts.
 In accordance with GTA Dispute Resolution Rules and the NSW Commercial Arbitration Act.
 Publish Arbitration rulings.
 Promote the benefits of GTA Dispute Resolution Services.
 Seek continuous improvement opportunities in Dispute Resolution Services Training for GTA Arbitrators to meet the Professional Development criteria for Arbitrators.
+Continuous review of the Dispute Resolution Service to ensure they remain contemporary and meet industry needs.